Allergies: Symptoms, causes and Treatment Options

 Allergies are an increasingly prevalent condition that affects millions worldwide.
-They occur when the immune system reacts to a foreign substance—such as pollen, bee venom, or pet dander—that doesn’t cause a reaction in most people.
+They occur when the immune system reacts to a foreign substance, such as pollen, bee venom, or pet dander, that doesn't cause a reaction in most people.

 Seasonal Allergies

 Seasonal allergies, often referred to as hay fever or allergic rhinitis, are among the most common.
 They are typically triggered by pollen from trees, grasses, and weeds.
-The symptoms include sneezing, runny nose, itchy eyes, and congestion.
+The symptoms include sneezing, a runny nose, itchy eyes, and congestion.

 Food Allergies